 Perhaps the Universe was a bad move, but we appreciate the universe Adams created with The Hitchhiker’s Guide to the Galaxy.
 With television shows, a movie, a radio show, and, of course, books, the Douglas Adams universe is one we are quite glad was created.

 10. “I don't want to die now!
 I've still got a headache!
 I don't want to go to heaven with a headache, I'd be all cross and wouldn't enjoy it!”

 What’s worse than dying?
 Dying with an eternal headache, that’s what.
 When Arthur Dent decides this would be a terrible way to go in The Hitchhiker’s Guide to the Galaxy, we can relate.
 Drink your water, Arthur!

 From shocking news about the size of the universe to fish, Adams had a funny opinion on almost everything.
 Cheers to you, Douglas Adams.
 We’re forever grateful for your hilarious wisdom.

 Want more Douglas Adams?
-Pre-order Neil Gaiman’s Don’t Panic: Douglas Adams & The Hichthiker’s Guide to the Galaxy!
+Read Neil Gaiman’s Don’t Panic: Douglas Adams & The Hitchhiker’s Guide to the Galaxy!